M2 Browning: Myths regarding use against personnel

 It is often stated in military circles that the use of the M2 Browning against human targets is prohibited under the Geneva Conventions.
 This is false; the Geneva Conventions, contrary to popular belief, do not regulate the use of any weapon of war.
 They only regulate the treatment and protection of prisoners of war and non-combatants.
-There has been controversy surrounding the use of .50 caliber ammunition against enemy personnel, specifically Raufoss Mk 211 explosive/incendiary rounds.
+There has been controversy surrounding the use of .50-caliber ammunition against enemy personnel, specifically Raufoss Mk 211 explosive/incendiary rounds.
 The Saint Petersburg Declaration of 1868 states that the "military or naval" use of explosive or incendiary projectiles with a mass of under 400 g is forbidden by its signatory parties.

-Similarly, the Hague Conventions of 1899 and 1907, which do regulate the use of specific weaponry, do not prohibit the use of .50 caliber weapons like the M2 against personnel.
-The US Army's field manual for the M2 includes instructions on how to employ the weapon against personnel.
+Similarly, the Hague Conventions of 1899 and 1907, which do regulate the use of specific weaponry, do not prohibit the use of .50-caliber weapons like the M2 against personnel.
+The U.S. Army's field manual for the M2 includes instructions on how to employ the weapon against personnel.
 One possible source of the misconception is from World War II, when American half-track units in Germany were told to stop firing their M2s at ground targets, to conserve ammunition in case of a Luftwaffe attack.
 Also, U.S. troops were told to use their M2s only against enemy equipment due to shortages of ammunition during the Korean or Vietnam War.
-It is also possible that a restriction during the latter period limiting the use of the M40 recoilless rifle's .50-caliber spotting gun to destroy enemy equipment only, since the M40 was meant to be used against armor and firing it at personnel would give away their position before it could be used as intended, was mistakenly applied to all .50 caliber weapons.
+It is also possible that a restriction during the latter period limiting the use of the M40 recoilless rifle's .50-caliber spotting gun to destroy enemy equipment only, since the M40 was meant to be used against armor and firing it at personnel would give away their position before it could be used as intended, was mistakenly applied to all .50-caliber weapons.